 Goodwill is a great place to find cookware, camping chairs, coolers, and other camping supplies.
 If you’re planning on buying a used sleeping bag, make sure you wash it well before taking it out camping.
 And if you’re buying a used tent, make sure it’s still in waterproof condition, with no holes.

-If you have friends who enjoy camping, see if they’re willing to lend out some of their gear to you for a weekend.
+If you have friends who enjoy camping, see if they’re willing to lend out some of their camping road trip essentials to you for a weekend.
 This is a great way for you to figure out what you’d like to add to your own car camping essentials list.

 Remember, if you’re borrowing gear, return it in the same condition as when you bought it.
 Take care of the gear that you’re borrowing.
 And replace any gear that you break.